• Courses

 The FDA’s recent label-change process for acetaminophen in pregnancy has sparked a lot of questions, but current evidence still supports its use when clinically appropriate.
 EM:RAP breaks down the data, the confounders, and why treating fever in pregnancy remains essential for fetal safety.

-Daily Dose 2026 January 9: The Upper-Arm Stabilization Method Everyone Should Ma
+Daily Dose 2026 January 9: The Upper-Arm Stabilization Method You Should Master

 1:03

-Daily Dose 2026 January 9: The Upper-Arm Stabilization Method Everyone Should Ma
+Daily Dose 2026 January 9: The Upper-Arm Stabilization Method You Should Master

 For humeral shaft fractures, reach for a coaptation splint.
 Use plaster if possible for better molding, and make sure you pad the axilla well.
 The splint should run from the medial axilla, around a flexed elbow, and over the AC joint.
 Secure with a wrap and sling.